66redBastard/mean-stack-backend/README.md

 # feautures

-Using API route `'/user/register'` to register new user.
+Using API route `'/account/register'` to register new user.

-Using API route `'/user/login'` to login on admin panel.
+Using API route `'/account/login'` to login on admin panel.

 Using API route `'/user'` to  create, update, delete user.
+You need to be logged in on the client side.
+JWT token required for this route.

 Using API route `'/contact'` to send POST request with customer email.